An Oral History of Between the World and Me

-Once the book released, Ta-Nehisi was launched further into limelight with a big tour and national media attention.
+Once the book was released, Ta-Nehisi was launched further into the limelight with a big tour and national media attention.

 GK: A big sign to me that we were moving into different territory was the first event that we did for Between the World and Me.
 When [his memoir] The Beautiful Struggle published, Ta-Nehisi told me that he’d be thrilled to get 20 people to come and see him talk.
 But by the time we did our first event for Between the World and Me, I’m pretty sure this church in Baltimore was filled with at least 500 people.
 I think that was shocking for him to see as well.

 CJ: It was a Black church but it was a very mixed-race group of people, and I thought that was kind of just an interesting dynamic.
 The event had a kind of solemnity, it really did feel like it was momentous, that we were opening the door.
 I mean, we were just starting.